-- 1. We propose an experimental testbed architecture for generating precisely timed traffic on the physical layer, subjecting real network devices to reproducible test conditions.
-The testbed generates one or multiple packets at different power levels, emulate wireless interference and signal collisions on SDR hardware.
-Then, it transmits the resulting composite signal to the device under test (DUT) wirelessly or using coaxial cable with configurable attenuation. - 2.
-We demonstrate key features of the experimental testbed by measuring the devices' sensitivity and packet loss rate under different signal gains, and subjecting real Wi-Fi devices to packet collisions with high-fidelity control of timing and signal-to-interference ratio (SIR) parameters. - 3.
-We show that it is possible to fingerprint different Wi-Fi device types reliably based on (a) their response to specifically crafted packet collisions triggering the capture effect, (b) "truncated packets", and (c) varying support for interframe spacings (IFS) that are smaller than the IEEE 802.11 specification defines.
+- (1) We propose an experimental testbed architecture for generating precisely timed traffic on the physical layer, subjecting real network devices to reproducible test conditions.
+The testbed can generate one or multiple packets at different power levels, emulate wireless interference and signal collisions on SDR hardware, and transmit the resulting composite signal to the device under test (DUT). - (2) We demonstrate key features of the experimental testbed by measuring the devices' sensitivity and packet loss rate under different signal gains, and subjecting real Wi-Fi devices to packet collisions with high-fidelity control of timing and signal-to-interference ratio (SIR) parameters. - (3) We show that it is possible to fingerprint different Wi-Fi devices based on their distinct sensitivity curves and different response to the capture effect and truncated packets.